Well Baby Visits

 - 3 years

-Of course, visits and telephone calls to your baby's doctor or nurse practitioner should be made anytime you are concerned about your baby's health, or at times you feel that you need professional information or advice regarding any parenting problems relating to the care of your baby or child.
+Of course, visits and telephone calls to your baby's doctor or nurse practitioner can be made anytime you are concerned about your baby's health, or at times you feel that you need professional information or advice regarding any parenting problems related to the care of your baby or child.

 Written by Rowena Bennett